Skip to content

 Melanie Ngan

-Melanie is a fourth-year PsyD student.
+Melanie is a fifth-year PsyD student.
 Born in the US but raised in Hong Kong, she is used to bridging and integrating conflicting cultural narratives.
 She is passionate about the cross-cultural transitions of missionaries, TCKs, and Asian American psychology.

 Mudi Lee